Longford Gaelic Stats

 Legan Sarsfields 2-5

-The following summary of the above situation was captured in the local newspaper in September 1975 in the preview to that years JFC final which featured Seán Connollys.
+Note: The following summary was captured in the local newspaper in September 1975 in the preview to that years JFC final which featured Seán Connollys.
 “The first match lasted 69 minutes due to the fact that the referee’s watch went haywire.
 Teams were level at the 60 minute mark so a replay was required.
-Legan lodged an objection which then held up the replay, which then didn’t take place until May 1968 due to precautions taken by the G.A.A. against the spread of Foot and Mouth disease which was raging in England“.
+Legan lodged an objection which then held up the replay, which then didn’t take place until May 1968 due to precautions taken by the G.A.A. against the spread of Foot and Mouth disease which was raging in England”.

 Mostrim 2-2